bob-ros2/dindbox/README.md

-# Docker-in-Docker API Server & Web UI
+# Docker DinD API/UI/MCP Server

-This project provides a complete environment for managing an isolated Docker instance through both a RESTful API and a modern web interface.
+This project provides a complete environment for managing an isolated Docker instance through a RESTful API, a modern web interface and a MCP server for AI agents.
 It runs a true Docker-in-Docker (DinD) daemon inside a container, making it a powerful tool for CI/CD, automated testing, or providing sandboxed Docker environments.

 The entire application is containerized and orchestrated with Docker Compose, including a Python FastAPI backend, a React/TypeScript frontend, and support for NVIDIA GPU passthrough.